faran4engg/Evolent-CRUD-App/README.md

 ## Installation

-> Please run below command to install node modules to run this app locally
+> Please run below command to install node modules in order to run this app locally

 ```shell
 $ npm install